opensciencegrid/xcache/explanation.md

 #### Arguments
 STASHCP only requires a single argument, the source.
 Every other argument is optional.
-* `-s <source>` : `<source>` is the comma-delimited list of files and/or directories that the user wishes to download.
+* `-s <source>` : `<source>` is the *comma-delimited* list of files and/or directories that the user wishes to download.
 The path of a given file will be of the form `user/<username>/public/<path in STASH>`.
 * `-l <location>` : `<location>` is the location within the job directory that the user wishes to download their files/directories to.
 This can only be a single location.
 If the directory does not exist when STASHCP is run, STASHCP will fail and return 1.
 * `-d` : if this flag is present, print debugging information.
 * `-r` : if this flag is present, download recursively (all subfolders).

+#### Local cache
+Simply calls `setStashCache.sh` and holds the result.
+The called code uses geoip information and the `caches.json` file to determine to closest active cache.

 ### Main Loop
+This loop iterates over every file/directory that the user wishes to download.

+Before any downloading occurs, STASHCP checks to see if the source currently being examined is a file or a directory.

 #### Location Logic
 **This is important to understand.**

+Due to numerous problems with trying to do this recursively, I decided to take a more direct approach and have STASHCP use the full source file path to direct location logic.

 #### Single file
 This is where all the downloading actually happens.

+This function can take two arguments.
+The first one, which is required, is the name of the file to be downloaded.
+If the second argument is present, the function will update the information variables with information about this particular file download.
+If the second argument is not present, no updating of information variables occurs (such as when the file being downloaded is but one member of a larger directory being downloaded).

+STASHCP first determines the size of the file, and from that calculates a timeout period (5 minutes + 1s/MB).
+Since the built-in timeout utility isn't present on all OSG sites, a standalone version is included.

+STASHCP attempts to run `xrdcp` from the local cache, keeping track of start and end time.
+If this pull is not successful, a second `xrdcp` from local is attempted.
+Should that pull fail, STASHCP fails over to pulling from the trunk, and failover information is updated.
+If no pull is successful, failure information is updated.
+However, if any pull is successful, the usual information variables are updated.

 #### Directory